Agent Harness Engineering: Why Architecture Matters More Than the Model

 What is Agent Harness Engineering?

-The term Agent Harness describes the infrastructure surrounding and controlling an AI agent.
-Anthropic formalised this concept in November 2025 when the team discovered: Even frontier models like Opus 4.5 fail on complex projects if left to run in a loop without a harness.
+The term "agent harness" describes the infrastructure that surrounds and controls an AI agent.
+Anthropic formalised the concept in November 2025, after the team found that even frontier models like Opus 4.5 fail on complex projects when left to run in a loop without a harness.

 The Core Problem

-Imagine a software project staffed by engineers in shifts – and every new person arrives without any memory of the previous shift.
+Imagine a software project staffed by engineers working in shifts, where every new arrival turns up with no memory of the previous shift.
 This is exactly how agents operate across context windows.
 Without a harness, two failure patterns emerge:

-1. One-Shot Attempt: The agent attempts to implement everything at once, runs out of context window space, and leaves behind half-finished, undocumented features.
+1. One-shot attempt: The agent tries to implement everything at once, runs out of context window space, and leaves behind half-finished, undocumented features.

-2. Premature Completion: After a few features, the agent declares the project finished.
+2. Premature completion: After a handful of features, the agent declares the project finished.

 Anthropic's Two-Component Solution